Luke 4

 Comments Luke 4:15

 “And He taught in their synagogues.”
-Here, the gospel clearly says that the beloved Son of God has been set apart even by humans themselves.
+Here, the gospel clearly tells us that the beloved Son has been set apart even by humans themselves.
 By being a teacher in their synagogues, He is already set above them all.

 Comments Luke 4:16

-This event described in this gospel from verses 16 to 30 is similar to the one in Matthew 13:53-58 and Mark 6:1-6 but not the same; not the same time, place, and people.
+The event described in this gospel, from verses 16 to 30, is similar to the one in Matthew 13:53-58 and Mark 6:1-6, but not the same: not the same time, place, or people.

 “And He came to Nazareth, where He had been brought up.”
-This verse clearly states that the Lord Jesus came back to His hometown—the hometown where He grew up, and some people there knew Him as well.
+In this verse, it clearly states that the Lord Jesus returned to His hometown—the hometown where He grew up —and that some people there knew Him as well.

 “And He entered, as His custom was, into the synagogue on the Sabbath day.”
-We plainly see the way of life of the beloved Son of God; as His custom was, the beloved Son of God always went to the synagogue.
+Here, we clearly see the way of life of the beloved Son of God.
+As His custom is, the beloved Son of God always goes to the synagogue.

 “And stood up to read.”
-Also, we can certainly see what the Lord was doing.
-He did read the Word of the Lord.
+And we can also see clearly what the Lord is doing in the synagogue: He will read the Word of the Lord.

 “And He came to Nazareth, where He had been brought up.”
-This verse clearly states that the Lord Jesus came back to His hometown—the hometown where He grew up, and some people there knew Him as well.
+In this verse, it clearly states that the Lord Jesus returned to His hometown—the hometown where He grew up —and that some people there knew Him as well.

 “And He entered, as His custom was, into the synagogue on the Sabbath day.”
-We plainly see the way of life of the beloved Son of God; as His custom was, the beloved Son of God always went to the synagogue.
+Here, we clearly see the way of life of the beloved Son of God.
+As His custom is, the beloved Son of God always goes to the synagogue.

 “And stood up to read.”
-Also, we can certainly see what the Lord was doing.
-He did read the Word of the Lord.
+And we can also see clearly what the Lord is doing in the synagogue: He will read the Word of the Lord.

 And there was given to Him the scroll of the prophet Isaiah.
 And He unrolled the scroll, and found the place where it was written,